Kim Kum-il

+International career

 In 2006, Kim led the North Korean Under-20 team to win the AFC Youth Championship by scoring 4 goals, he was also voted as the Most Valuable Player of the tournament.
 The following 2007 FIFA World Youth Championship Kim participated as Captain of the North Korean team and scored one goal at the 2–2 draw with the Czech Republic.

 Kim made his debut for the national team during the 2005 East Asian Football Championship in Taipei, he also played at the 2008 East Asian Football Championship.